 Configure Scheduler Settings and Filters

 Scheduler settings and filters can be configured at the top of the Scheduler screen.
-Choose whether to view the Planning Gantt, Production Orders Gantt chart, Sales Orders Gantt chart or Resources Gantt chart.
+Choose whether to view the Planning Gantt, Production Gantt chart, Sales Gantt chart or Resources Gantt chart.
 Not all filters are available for each view.

 Production Orders can be viewed for one Shop Floor location at a time, selected from the drop-down list.
-Gantt charts can be displayed in hours, days or weeks – each cell can be equal to one hour, one day or one week.

-View (Layout Settings) – this drop-down field allows you to change the layout and visuals of the Scheduler grid.
+Layout Settings (Cog icon) – this drop-down field allows you to change the layout and visuals of the Scheduler grid.
 This setting is available for all Scheduler views.

 - Horizontal lines – displays horizontal lines for the grid.